 Spanish law does not provide for a specific obligation to justify the granting of security interests or guarantees based on corporate benefit.
-Notwithstanding, note that directors of Spanish companies have a general duty to comply with the applicable laws in the best interests of the company and that in accordance with article 71.2 of the Spanish Insolvency Act, guarantees granted by a Spanish subsidiary in favour of its parent company might be challenged if no consideration is provided to such subsidiary.
-Corporate benefit is especially relevant with regard to contextual guarantees (those granted to secure group financings), where the structure of the group, the nature and amount of the guarantees provided and the purposes of the financing a consideration or benefits for the relevant guarantor need to be carefully analysed on a case-by-case basis.
+That notwithstanding, directors of Spanish companies have a general duty to comply with the applicable laws in the best interests of the company, and in accordance with article 71(2) of the Insolvency Act, guarantees granted by a Spanish subsidiary in favour of its parent company may be challenged if no consideration is provided to the subsidiary.

+Corporate benefit is especially relevant with regard to contextual guarantees (those granted to secure group financings), where the structure of the group, the nature and amount of the guarantees provided and the purposes of financing a consideration or benefits for the relevant guarantor must be carefully analysed on a case-by-case basis.